SuperOfficeDocs/superoffice-docs/user-guide/en/settings/lists/sale-amount-class.md

     > [!NOTE]
     > [!include[Mandatory](../../includes/note-mandatory-field.md)]

 2. In the **Amount from** and **Amount to** fields, you can specify the range that will put the sale in this category.
-The amount must be entered in the currency your organisation uses.
+The amount must be entered in the currency your organization uses.

     > [!NOTE]
     > The range of amounts may not overlap ranges in existing amount classes.